Single Story vs Two-Story Custom Home: Which is Better?

 Among the decisions to make when choosing a home plan, whether or not to live in a single story or a two-story home is one of the most important in terms of lifestyle and resale value.
 Some people wonder about the resale value difference between a one and two-story home.

-According to an article on the Sacramental Appraiser Blog, it’s more likely that a one-story home be deemed a “non-negotiable” factor by some homebuyers.
+According to an article on the Sacramental Appraiser Blog, it’s more likely that a one-story home is deemed a “non-negotiable” factor by some homebuyers.

 Thinking about the investment side